Skip to content

 OpenLinker is the third option: an open-source foundation you can clone, extend, host, and customize — at the same scale as the best SaaS, with the same flexibility as a custom build.

-The project is in alpha.
-Pre-1.0.
-The first public release is in preparation.
+The project is in alpha, pre-1.0.
+The first public release — v0.1.0 — shipped in July 2026; the changelog tracks what follows.
 Built in the open — all ADRs, plans, and architectural decisions are public in docs/.

 PRINCIPLES